How did Montana get its name?

 Upon hearing the name, several other politicians, including Ashley, took note of it, keeping it in mind as a suitable name for a future territory in the Rocky Mountains.

-Absolutely loving the name, Ashley tried to make it the official name of what turned out to be the Idaho Territory in 1863.
-He then set his sights on applying it to the new territory that would be cut from Idaho.
+First, Ashley tried to make it the official name of what turned out to be the Idaho Territory in 1863.
+He then set his sights on applying it to a new territory that would be cut from Idaho.

 The House disapproves of ‘Montana’, suggesting alternatives

 Further suggestions included “Douglas”, a renowned Democratic senator from Illinois, and the native word “Shoshone”.
-However, a delegate reminded them that Shoshone meant snake, which carried negative connotations at the time as pro-confederates from the north were called “Copperheads”.
+However, a delegate reminded them that Shoshone meant snake, which carried negative connotations at the time.
+Pro-Confederates from the North were called “Copperheads”.

 Ashley’s bill with the name ‘Montana’ eventually won.